Skip to content

 Well, believe it or not, everyone suffering from musculoskeletal and neurological pain is not a con artist.

-They imply that suffering from common auto accident injuries is abnormal and some sort of crime, and that these people are attempting to commit insurance fraud.
+They imply that suffering from common auto accident injuries is abnormal and some crimes and that these people are attempting to commit insurance fraud.

 The fact of the matter is; it is extremely common to experience pain after a collision.